 - Fairweather, S, Okada, S, Gauthier-Coles, G et al. 2021, 'A GC-MS/Single-Cell Method to Evaluate Membrane Transporter Substrate Specificity and Signaling', Frontiers in Molecular Biosciences, vol. 8, pp. 1-21.

-- Fairweather, S, Gupta, V, Chitsaz, M et al. 2021, 'Coordination of Substrate Binding and Protonation in the N. gonorrhoeae MtrD Efflux Pump Controls the Functionally Rotating Transport Mechanism [IN PRESS]', ACS Infectious Diseases, vol. Online, pp. 1-15.
+- Fairweather, S, Gupta, V, Chitsaz, M et al. 2021, 'Coordination of Substrate Binding and Protonation in the N. gonorrhoeae MtrD Efflux Pump Controls the Functionally Rotating Transport Mechanism', ACS Infectious Diseases, vol. 7, no. 6, pp. 1833-1847.

 - Fairweather, S, Shah, N & Broer, S 2020, 'Heteromeric Solute Carriers: Function, Structure, Pathology and Pharmacology', in JD Ash, RE Anderson, M LaVail, C Bowes Rickman, JG Hollyfield, C Grimm (ed.), Advances in Experimental Medicine and Biology, Springer Singapore, Singapore, pp. 1 - 115.